YousefAmaan/CIS2169-Academic-Management-System-2023-2024/README.md

 You can use this repository to extended the programming code of `main.js`, extend the data given in JSON files, and update `index.html` plus any additional components to extend the existing functionality.
-Your first step is to fork this repository.

-***Remember...***

-* Prepare deployment plan.

-* Demonstrate the plan being actioned.

-* Keep the track of different command using log that can be added in report.

-* Feel free to contact to your tutor.